ABUTTING SEGMENT BOUNDARIES (ASBs)

 match procedure.
 We have also added the 5 extra 4pASB connections.
 It can be seen that

-the ASB contribution greatly outnumbers the 5 matches
+in total these ASB contributions greatly outnumber the 5 matches